Labour-Farmer Party: Electoral activity

 The party launched 108 candidates in the 1927 prefectural elections, out of whom 13 were elected (nine from rural areas, four from urban areas).
-The bulk of the votes for the party came from areas where its Japan Peasant Union was more active; Kagawa, Niigata, Akita and Hyogo.
+The bulk of the votes for the party came from areas where its Japan Peasant Union was more active; Kagawa, Niigata, Akita and Hyōgo.
 The combined vote of the candidates of the party stood at 119,169.

 Ahead of the 1928 national Diet elections the Labour-Farmer Party issued a list of radical demands, calling for the abolition of all forms of discrimination of subject races and reductions of the size of the armed forces.
 Slogans such as "Establish a Worker-Peasant Government" and "Long live the dictatorship of the proletariat" were raised in the election campaign.

 However, there was considerable government interference against the electoral campaigns of the Labour-Farmer Party.
 Electoral meetings were interrupted by police and election campaign workers were often arbitrarily arrested.
 Night after night, police forces interrupted the campaign speeches of Oyama Ikuo.
 His campaign headquarters in the Kagawa Prefecture constituency (where he stood as candidate, facing the incumbent finance minister) were raided by police.

 Amongst the candidates of the party were eleven communists.
 Kyuichi Tokuda, who later became the general secretary of the Communist Party, stood as a candidate of the party.
 Another communist, the trade union organizer Kenzo Yamamoto, was a Labour-Farmer Party candidate in Hokkaido.

 All in all the party supported 40 candidates in the elections, whom together mustered 181,141 votes (1.9% of the nationwide vote).
 Banno, however, states that the combined vote of the 40 Labour-Farmer Party candidates was 193,047.
 According to Banno's account, 77% of the votes for the party came from rural areas (the party had launched 32 rural and 8 urban candidates).
 Two of the candidates of the party were elected, Yamamoto Senji and Mizutani Chozaburo.

 Following the election the three proletarian parties in the assembly (the Labour-Farmer Party, the Japan Labour-Farmer Party and the Social Democratic Party) managed to form a joint parliamentary committee, in spite of their political contradictions.